Creative Wellbeing Through

 Depression & Anxiety

-Neuroscience has shown that changing body movement can change us, altering feelings of powerlessness into a sense of being more in control.
-Depression, fear, and anxiety are among the most common and debilitating symptoms we can experience.
+Depression, fear and anxiety are among the most common and debilitating symptoms we can experience.
 They can leave us feeling not only overwhelmed at times, but utterly powerless to do anything about it.
 Paying attention to our moving body helps uncover the parts of us we have silenced.
-Re-integrating these lost parts

 Trauma & PTSD